10 of the Best Companies with Paid Maternity Leave

 Facebook employees can take 17 weeks of parental leave, spread out or taken all at once over one year after a birth or adoption.
 The company also offers employees $4,000 to spend on their children, subsidized day care and egg freezing.

-There’s speculation that this generous policy is due to the younger-skewing age range of tech employees, helped by the fact that Mark Zuckerberg’s wife is expecting a baby.
+There’s speculation that this generous maternity leave policy is due to the younger-skewing age range of tech employees, helped by the fact that Mark Zuckerberg’s wife is expecting a baby.
 I wonder if he’ll take the full 17 weeks off?

 While Twitter’s leave mostly benefits birth mothers, who receive up to 20 weeks of leave with full pay, fathers and adoptive parents receive up to 10 weeks off for “bonding time.”